Heegaard Floer homology of broken fibrations over the circle: Heegaard diagram for a broken fibration on Y

 where $n_{\x}(F)$ is the number of components of the tuple $\x$ which lie in $F$.
 Since $\s_z(\x) \in \mathcal{S}(Y|\Sigma_{\text{min}})$, we have $\langle c_1(\s_z(\x)), F \rangle = \langle c_1(\s_z(\x)), \Sigma_{\text{min}} \rangle = 2-2k.$ Also $e(F)= -2g $, hence the above formula gives which is satisfied if and only if $\x \in C_\lft \otimes C_\rgh$. \QED

 Next, we prove an important lemma about the behaviour of holomorphic disks on the tubular regions to the left of $\alpha_0$ and $\beta_0$.
 This lemma lies at the heart of most of the arguments about the behaviour of holomorphic curves that we are going to consider subsequently.
-For the purpose of stating the next lemma, let $a$ and $b$ be parallel pushoffs of $\alpha_0$ and $\beta_0$ to the left (into the interior of $F$).
+For the purpose of the next lemma, let $a$ and $b$ be parallel pushoffs of $\alpha_0$ and $\beta_0$ to the left into the interior of $F$.
 Let us label the connected components of the domains in the cylindrical region between $a$ and $\alpha_0$ by $a_1,\ldots,a_{4k}$ and the cylindrical region between $b$ and $\beta_0$ by $b_1,\ldots,b_{4k}$.
 Choose the labeling so that $a_1$ and $b_1$ are in the same region as the arc $\delta$, hence $n_{a_1}=n_{b_1}=n_w$.
+We will adapt the set-up of Lipshitz's cylindrical reformulation of Heegaard Floer homology \cite{lipshitz}.
+Let us also call an almost complex structure $J$ on $\Sigma \times [0,1] \times \f{R}$ admissible if it satisfies the axioms (J1-5) of \cite{lipshitz}, and the differential is obtained via a count of $J$-holomorphic curves $u: S \to \Sigma \times [0,1] \times \f{R}$ for an admissible $J$ which satisfy the axioms (M1-6) of \cite{lipshitz}.